10Duke Scale SDK for Java

 }

-Checkout license based on selection
+Check out a license based on selection.

 private LicenseToken checkoutLicense() {